AlexValder/super-duper-giggle/lab01/readme.md

 ## Main File Sysmems Used by Windows and Unix

+You can find GitHub repo with pictures [here](https://github.com/AlexValder/super-duper-giggle).

 ### NTFS (New Technology File System)

 NTFS provides a combination of performance, reliability, and compatibility not found in the FAT file system.